-- The front and rear tires should be of the same make and design, otherwise the handling characteristics of the vehicle cannot be guaranteed. - After extensive tests, only the tires listed below have been approved for this model by Yamaha Motor Co., Ltd.
+The front and rear tires should be of the same make and design, otherwise the handling characteristics of the vehicle may be different, which could lead to an accident.

+After extensive tests, only the tires listed below have been approved for this model by Yamaha Motor Co., Ltd.

+'''

 Front tire:

-Size:

-2.50-10 4PR

-Manufacturer/model:

-BRIDGESTONE/KNOBBY

-IRC/KNOBBY

-Rear tire:

-Size:

-2.50-10 4PR

-Manufacturer/model:

-BRIDGESTONE/KNOBBY

-IRC/KNOBBY
+'''

+Size: 2.50-10 4PR Manufacturer/model: BRIDGESTONE/KNOBBY IRC/KNOBBY Rear tire: Size: 2.50-10 4PR Manufacturer/model: BRIDGESTONE/KNOBBY IRC/KNOBBY